cyclecomputing/condor-agent/README.md

 ### /condor/submit

-The submission API lets you perform local-type Condor submissions using a remotely-accessing HTTP interface.
-It is a much faster interface for queuing large quantities of jobs than the SOAP API that ships with Condor as it leverages the batching semantics inherent in `condor_submit` and does not need to retransmit data for every single job in a cluster as the SOAP API requires.
+The submission API lets you perform local-type HTCondor submissions using a remotely-accessing HTTP interface.
+It is a much faster interface for queuing large quantities of jobs than the SOAP API that ships with HTCondor as it leverages the batching semantics inherent in `condor_submit` and does not need to retransmit data for every single job in a cluster as the SOAP API requires.

 The interface handles POST messages.
 It expects the body of the post to be of type Application/Zip and the payload to be a zip file that contains a single *.sub file to be used for the submission.
 The submission is performed without any modifications to the *.sub file found in the body of the POST.
 It is a local submission, so you will need to ensure that your submission file is setup accordingly.